c4tom/DreamDevBox/docs/getting-started/change-container-versions.rst

 Change container versions
 *************************

-One of the core concepts of the Devilbox is to easily change between different versions of a specific service.
+One of the core concepts of the DreamDevBox is to easily change between different versions of a specific service.